RESURRECTION RIVER FS CABIN

 Directions

-From Seward, drive to Exit Glacier Road.
-The trailhead is at milepost 11.5 on Exit Glacier Road.
-Hike 6.5 miles on Resurrection River Trail, then turn onto a short spur trail for an additional 0.5 miles to the cabin.
-The last 7 miles of Exit Glacier Road are not plowed in winter.
+From Seward, drive north on Seward Highway to mile 3.7 and turn onto Exit Glacier Road (Herman Leirer Road).
+Continue approximately 11.5 miles to the Resurrection River Trailhead.
+Hike 6.5 miles on Resurrection River Trail to a short spur trail, then 0.5 miles to the cabin.
+Note: The last 7 miles of Exit Glacier Road are not plowed in winter.

 Amenities